 In addition, the range of materials that can be used can also impact the style of your home.
-Generally, aluminum is considered a common choice for bi-fold doors because of its strength and lightweight structure.
+Generally, aluminium is considered a common choice for bi-fold doors because of its strength and lightweight structure.

 It’s also easier to maintain and has a longer lifespan.
 However, you can always turn to timber frames if you’re into the good old traditional style.
-After you’ve chosen your material, you can effortlessly pick woodgrain, metallic or powder coating in your color of choice to further enhance your home’s look.
+After you’ve chosen your material, you can effortlessly pick woodgrain, metallic or powder coating in your colour of choice to further enhance your home’s look.

 They offer Security